Structural remodeling of target-SNARE protein complexes by NSF enables synaptic transmission

 Abstract

-Membrane fusion is driven by SNARE complex formation across cellular contexts, including vesicle fusion during synaptic transmission.
+Synaptic vesicles containing neurotransmitters fuse with the plasma membrane upon the arrival of an action potential at the active zone.
 Multiple proteins organize trans-SNARE complex assembly and priming, leading to fusion.
 One target membrane SNARE, syntaxin, forms nanodomains at the active zone, and another, SNAP-25, enters non-fusogenic complexes with it.
-Here, we show that the AAA+ protein NSF (N-ethylmaleimide sensitive factor) and SNAP (soluble NSF attachment protein) must act prior to fusion.
-We show that syntaxin clusters are conserved, that NSF colocalizes with them, and characterize SNARE populations within and near these clusters using cryo-EM.
-Supercomplexes of NSF, α-SNAP, and either a syntaxin tetramer or two binary complexes of syntaxin—SNAP-25 reveal atomic details of SNARE processing and show how sequential ATP hydrolysis drives disassembly.
+Here, we reveal mechanistic details of AAA+ protein NSF (N-ethylmaleimide sensitive factor) and SNAP (soluble NSF attachment protein) action before fusion.
+We show that syntaxin clusters are conserved, that NSF colocalizes with them, and characterize SNARE populations that may exist within or near them using cryo-EM.
+Supercomplexes of NSF, α-SNAP, and either a syntaxin tetramer or one of two binary complexes of syntaxin—SNAP-25 reveal atomic details of SNARE processing and show how sequential ATP hydrolysis drives disassembly.
 These results suggest a functional role for syntaxin clusters as reservoirs and a corresponding role for NSF in syntaxin liberation and SNARE protein quality control preceding fusion.

 Article activity feed